apache/zeppelin/docs/interpreter/livy.md

 print "${group_by=product_id,product_id|product_name|customer_id|store_id}"
 ```

-## Know Issue
+## FAQ

+Livy debugging: If you see any of these in error console

+> Connect to livyhost:8998 [livyhost/127.0.0.1, livyhost/0:0:0:0:0:0:0:1] failed: Connection refused

+Looks like the livy server is not up yet or the config is wrong

+> Exception: Session not found, Livy server would have restarted, or lost session.

+The session would have timed out, you may need to restart the interpreter.

-If you are getting an error `Blacklisted configuration values in session config: spark.master`
+> Blacklisted configuration values in session config: spark.master

 edit `conf/spark-blacklist.conf` file in livy server and comment out `#spark.master` line.